apereo/cas/docs/cas-server-documentation/installation/Monitoring-Statistics.md

 endpoints however can optionally be protected by the CAS server.
 Failing to secure these endpoints via a CAS instance will have CAS fallback onto the IP range.

+If you decide to protected other administrative endpoints via CAS itself, you will need to provide a reference to the list of authorized users in the CAS configuration.
+You may also enforce authorization rules via [Service-based Access Strategy](Configuring-Service-Access-Strategy.html) features of CAS.

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

 ## Monitors